isabella232/experience-manager-assets-essentials.en/help/metadata.md

 Smart tags also contain a confidence score as a percentage.
 It indicates the confidence associated with the applied tag.
 You can moderate the automatically applied smart tags.

+## Add or update tags {#manually-tag}

+You may need to add more tags to your assets, in addition to the Smart Tags that are added automatically using the [!DNL Adobe Sensei] smart service.
+Open an asset for preview, click [!UICONTROL Tags], and type the desired keywords in the [!UICONTROL Keywords] field.
+Press Return to add the tag. [!DNL Assets Essentials] indexes the keyword in near real-time and your team can soon search the updated assets using the new keywords.

+You can also remove an existing tags from the [!UICONTROL Smart Tags] section.

 <!-- TBD: Queries for PM and engg.

 Can we edit the existing metadata in any form?

 How to moderate smart tags?